bstoots/docker-postgres/README.md

 ## Usage

 In general this repo is used to build and push multi-arch images to Docker Hub.
-This is done by first building the images for target architectures, in this case `amd64` and `arm64`, and then pushing them to Docker Hub.
+This is done by first building the images for target architectures, in this case `linux/386`, `linux/arm64/v8`, and `linux/amd64`, then pushing them to Docker Hub.
 After these images are pushed to Docker Hub the images can be pulled just like any other Docker image.

 ### Run Script